-This results section has two parts.
+This section has two parts.
 The first presents a categorization of feedback encounters, which can help us make sense of the diversity of interactions that make up the feedback process.
 This part is illustrated with examples from across our dataset.
 The second part focuses on how feedback encounters are best understood as interconnected events, appearing in sometimes non-obvious sequences throughout the feedback process.
 To illustrate the interconnectedness, we introduce the detailed case of Anne and the ten feedback encounters she participated in throughout her work on a single assignment.

-Elicited, formal, and incidental feedback encounters
+Elicited, formal and incidental feedback encounters

-From our analysis of feedback encounters we interpreted three categories, namely elicited, formal, and incidental feedback encounters.
+From our analysis of feedback encounters we interpreted three categories, namely elicited, formal and incidental.
 Each category has certain characteristics that influence how they are experienced and used by students, and each differs in the level of self-exposure the student risks, and the control the student retains over the encounter.
-We describe each in turn.